hippytaffer/tutorial-jsonc/tutorial/new.md

 ```

-After creating a _*json\_object*_, you usually intialize it the data you want to store in it.
-Remember the data is always in name/value pairs where name is a string and value is another _*json_object*_ of a particular _*json_type*_.
+After creating a _*json\_object*_, you usually intialize it with the data you want to store in it.
+Remember that the data is always in name/value pairs where name is a string and value is another _*json_object*_ of a particular _*json_type*_.
 The json-c function for this operation is:

 - void json_object_object_add(json_object *obj, const char * key, json_object *val)